02 AI Model Evaluation · Design Systems

 actually shows.

-Second, that prompt engineering is a strategic discipline, not a technical one.
-The decisions that matter — how a brand speaks, how products relate to each other, what a customer should feel at each touchpoint — are creative strategy decisions.
-AI is just the tool that makes them scalable.
+Design heuristics are the unit of work that makes AI scalable.
+The decisions that matter — how a brand speaks, how products relate, what a user feels at each touchpoint — are design decisions.
+AI is the tool that makes them reproducible.
+My UX background is what makes them rigorous.

 “I don’t just use AI tools — I build the systems that make them work together.
 The output is consistency.
 The work is in the architecture.”